StepNext-Solution/Hyper-Text-Markup-Language-HTML/README.md

 **HTML (Hyper Text Markup Language)** is the standard markup language used to create and structure web pages.

-It defines the structure of web content using elements such as headings, paragraphs, images, links, forms, and tables.

-HTML describes **what content is displayed** on a webpage.

 ---

 ## 🎯 Why Learn HTML?